-Most discussions of contamination focus on the "thresholds" of GM that consumers and industry will accept in non-GM products.
+Most discussions of contamination focus on the "thresholds" of GM that consumers and industry will accept in "non-GM" products.
 But for many people, any GM contamination is an attack on their most sacred, fundamental beliefs.
 The most glaring example of this is the recent contamination of maize in Mexico.

 For the indigenous peoples of Mexico and Guatemala, maize is the basis of life.
-In the Popol Vuh (creation story of the Maya), maize was the only material into which the gods were able to incorporate the breath of life and the gods used it to make the flesh of the first four people on Earth.11 For other peoples of Mexico, maize is the food of the gods and different gods are responsible for caring for maize at particular stages of its development.
-For others, maize itself is a goddess.12 Maize has also been the fundamental food of Mexicans for centuries and thousands of varieties provide an amazing range of flavours, consistencies, recipes, nutrients and medicinal uses.
+In the creation story of the Maya, maize was the only material into which the gods were able to incorporate the breath of life and the gods used it to make the flesh of the first four people on Earth.
+For other peoples of Mexico, maize itself is a goddess.
+Maize has been the fundamental food of Mexicans for centuries and thousands of varieties provide an amazing range of flavours, consistencies, recipes, nutrients and medicinal uses.
 It has kept indigenous peoples alive in the face of discrimination, poverty and plundering.
 It has become equally key and often equally sacred for peasant communities in Mexico and in many other parts of the world.
 The vast majority of Mexicans will not hesitate to tell you "we are the children of maize".
-So when the people of Mexico discovered that their maize was contaminated by GMOs, they saw it as a violation of what is most sacred to them.
+So, when the people of Mexico discovered that their maize was contaminated by GMOs, they saw it as a violation of what is most sacred to them.
 Alvaro Salgado of the National Center to Support Indigenous Missions (CENAMI) expressed the popular sentiment: "Contamination isn't just one more problem.
 It's an aggression against Mexico's identity and its original inhabitants."
-13